qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

    Keeping the |draw| :sup:`Repeat` button pressed will repeatedly run the animation while clicking |play| stops a running animation.

-It's possible to browse the different views of the camera, using the :guilabel:`Keyframe` list.
+It is possible to browse the different views of the camera, using the :guilabel:`Keyframe` list.
 Whenever a time is active, changing the map view will automatically update the associated position.
 You can also |symbologyEdit|
-:sup:`Edit keyframe` time or |signMinus| :sup:`Remove keyframe`.
+:sup:`Edit keyframe` (time only) or |signMinus| :sup:`Remove keyframe`.

-Click |fileSave| :sup:`Export animation frames` to generate a series of image representing the scene.
+Click |fileSave| :sup:`Export animation frames` to generate a series of images representing the scene.
 Other than the filename :guilabel:`Template` and the :guilabel:`Output directory`, you can set the number of :guilabel:`Frames per second`, the :guilabel:`Output width` and :guilabel:`Output height`.